internetworklab/cloudping/docs/how-pmtu-works.md

     cache expires 381sec mtu 1350
 ```

+Next time, say one of your application tries to make a syscall `sendmsg()` to send something to, say, in our example, 192.168.7.2.
+Well, the kernel will make use of this finding of path MTU as discovered before, said the total length of the packet what your app gonna send is 1500 (bytes) or whatever, the kernel finds that 1500 is already greater than the PMTU cache of 192.168.7.2 which is 1350, so, depends on actual settings (e.g. some per socket options), the kernel might fragment the packets for you before actually send them out, or the kernel may also drop the packet and returns an EMSGSIZE error to the application.

-Once you decided to ajust the MTU setting of some interface, **make sure all interface MTUs in the point-to-point link (or in the same LAN) are strictly aligned**, in our example, if you changed the MTU of v-ns1 to 1350, then you also have to change the MTU of eth1 in ns2 to 1350 so that they align.
+You may ajust the MTU of the nexthop interface(s) accordingly, although mostly you don't have to.
+Note that, once you decided to ajust the MTU setting of some interface, **make sure all interface MTUs in the point-to-point link (or in the same LAN) are strictly aligned**, in our example, if you changed the MTU of v-ns1 to 1350, then you also have to change the MTU of eth1 in ns2 to 1350 so that they align.

 ## When PMTU Doesn't Work